Reserves Career : 1975 - 1977

 Trivia buffs love the fact that Bill and Gary Milroy were the two Blues who wore Big Nick’s number before and after the Great Man – even though Gary didn't manage to play a senior game for Carlton.

 In 1978, after leaving Princes Park, Gary played VFA football for Coburg where he was first ruck in their 1979 premiership team.
+Milroy would play 112 games and kicked 66 goals which in anyone's language was a very good career with the Lions.

 1979 VFA Club Coburg Premiership Ruckman Gary Milroy.

-1979 Carlton FC snippet on Gary Milroy
+1979 Coburg FC snippet on Gary Milroy